-Nothing makes you feel as glamorous and luxe than the brilliant shine of gold.
-When I’m wearing my gold nail polish, I feel spoiled.
-I’m not sure why, but I feel like I’m about to head to a Hollywood after-party.
+Gold nail polish makes me feel glamorous and luxe.
 Metallic polishes can range a warm bronze to full on mirrored chrome.
 They can be a smooth solid shade, large flecks of glitter, or a color shifting holographic sparkle.
 But all of them are irresistibly shiny.

-This super shiny gold has a very smooth shimmery look to it thanks to loads of microglitter.
+This super shiny gold has a very smooth shimmery look to it thanks to being part of Essie’s Mirror Metallics Collection.
 It has a thick but easy to apply formula that can get away with only applying one coat.
-When anything that is meant to sparkle can get away with one coat I am definitely impressed.
-To get the fullest shine, Getting Groovy is totally opaque in two coats and gleams like polished brass.
-Since its from essie you know you are getting the hightest quality lacquer that is three free–doesn’t contain DPB, toluene, or formaldehyde.
-Getting Groovy is from essie’s collection celebrating mod fashion and the soul of the 60’s.
-So if the color gets you into the spirit go ahead and dance.
+When anything can work with one coat I am definitely impressed.

 - Wearable in one coat, opaque in two